kubernetes-sigs/kro/website/docs/docs/concepts/20-collections.md

 ## Using Collections in Instances

-When creating a instance, users can specify the count for the collection:
+When creating an instance, users can specify the count for the collection:

 ```yaml
 apiVersion: kro.run/v1alpha1